 DownBeat’s Top Ten Albums of 2023

-DownBeat magazine has published the results of its Readers Poll, including the Top Ten Albums of 2023, in which several past and future Jazz Cruises artists are featured.
+DownBeat Magazine has published the results of its Readers Poll, including the Top Ten Albums of 2023, in which several past and future Jazz Cruises artists are featured.
 On top of that list is Samara Joy for her Linger Awhile album.
 Also making an appearance in this prestigious poll are recordings by Kenny Barron, Charles Lloyd, Julian Lage and Cecile McLorin Salvant.

 Dee Bridgewater & Sean Jones at Carnegie Hall

 Dee Dee Bridgewater will join Sean Jones and the NYO Jazz All-Star Big Band for a special concert presented in partnership with the United Nations at Carnegie Hall in NYC on December 6.
-They will perform music composed and/or made famous by Duke Ellington, Ella Fitzgerald, Billie Holiday, Mongo Santamaría, John Beasley (a Carnegie Hall world premiere!), Wycliffe Gordon, and John Clayton’s “I Be Serious ’Bout Dem Blues,” to name just a few.
+They will perform music composed and/or made famous by Duke Ellington, Ella Fitzgerald, Billie Holiday, Mongo Santamaría, John Beasley (a Carnegie Hall world premiere!), Wycliffe Gordon and John Clayton’s “I Be Serious ’Bout Dem Blues,” to name just a few.

 New Album from the Oscar Peterson Trio